 “Any chance of apprehending them?”

 “Doubt it, D’Marcus,” Dave Hanko said.
-“My guess is that they were sent out-of-town as soon as Millie’s escape from the building was discovered.
-Washington will get us a full list of everybody on these security camera files.
+“The mob undoubtedly sent them out of town right after Millie escaped from the building.
+Washington will get a full list of everybody on these security camera files.
 Of course, not of this is usable in court.”

 “True, Dave, but Ms. Grainger's DNA forensics exam will hold up in court if we ever manage to collar Pesic.
 Superintendent Green tells me Ms. Grainger will convalesce in Officer Mac Merrick’s guest bedroom.
-He’s hired a home care nurse to be with her while he’s at work.
+He’s hired a home care nurse to be with her while working.
 Dave, who owns that art gallery?”

 “Two women, boss.
 Magda Galanis and Lendina Bisha.”